Roy Ngerng

-In the 2015 general election, Ngerng joined the opposition Reform Party (RP) and contested as part of a team in Ang Mo Kio GRC, running directly against Lee's People's Action Party (PAP) team.
+In the 2015 general election, Ngerng joined the opposition Reform Party (RP) and contested as part of a team in Ang Mo Kio GRC, running against the People's Action Party (PAP) team.
 The team secured only 21.4 percent of the vote, the second lowest share among all contested GRCs.
 Following the election, Ngerng moved to Taiwan in 2016 and has since remained largely absent from Singapore's public and political scene.

 Early life and education

 Ngerng's father was a chai tow kway hawker and his mother a retired factory worker.
 He lived with his parents, younger sister and, later, an elder sister in a four-room Housing Development Board (HDB) flat in Sembawang.
 Before 2000, the family resided in a two-room flat near the now-defunct Hong Dao Primary School, which he attended.
 His family was unaware of his blogging until May 2014.
 Ngerng has said that his interest in social issues began in primary school and that he came out as gay at the age of 15.

-He studied at Serangoon Junior College, where he took art as a subject for the GCE A-Level.
+Ngerng attended the Hong Dao Primary School for a few years then transferred to Ang Mo Kio Primary School.
+He later studied at Mayflower Secondary School, and Serangoon Junior College, where he took art as a subject for the GCE A-Level.
 He later majored in sociology at the National University of Singapore, where he joined a community service club involved with children and individuals with developmental and psychiatric conditions.